This is the first installment of a four-part series exploring the transition to a solo legal practice. Be sure to read:

 The legal industry has yet to fully realize the impact of the shift to remote work, but a wave of technological innovation and professional flexibility is giving entrepreneurial attorneys new opportunities to launch their own ventures.
 The possibilities and benefits of solo practice have never been greater.

 A law school degree hasn’t always guaranteed a plush law firm job.
 During the Great Recession of 2009, law school commencement speakers informed newly minted lawyers that “every one of you is now an entrepreneur, a small business owner.”
 Today’s law firms still throw around the word “entrepreneurial” during interviews and information sessions.
-It’s a quality that firms claim to reward—allowing intrepid attorneys to directly reap the benefits of their hard work through billable hours.
+It’s a quality that firms claim to reward — allowing intrepid lawyers to directly reap the benefits of their hard work through billable hours.

 Yet despite its risks, solo practice can benefit many legal practitioners:

-- Attorneys who are parents can better balance family and work responsibilities.
+- Lawyers who are parents can better balance family and work responsibilities.

 - Long-term caregivers can re-enter the work world on their own schedules without needing to explain a resume gap.